 Gamify the act

-Gamification can keep us engaged.
+Gamification keeps us engaged.
 With the proper rewards and punishments, we can use this technique to keep ourselves committed and on track.
-Jerry Seinfeld does this by forcing himself to write a joke a day.
+Jerry Seinfeld does this by forcing himself to write a joke every day.

 So figure out what your daily activity is going to be and hold yourself accountable so you don’t break the chain.
 Write everyday.